So there’s a lot of hype out there about creatine supplements.

 It can be used effectively for women who want to get more out of the exercise regime.

-Creatine is primarily used to build lean muscle and enhance strength, power, and endurance of your muscles.
+Creatine supplements are primarily used to build lean muscle and enhance strength, power, and endurance of your muscles.

 So you can think of it as a tool to help you get more toned lean muscle on your very feminine body, but also as a tool to make your workouts more intense in a good way.

-A word about who should consider using creatine.
+A word about who should consider using creatine supplements.

 Creatine is generally recommended to the type of gal who is serious and pretty intense about her workouts.
 This is not the supplement/tool for you if you are the more casual fitness gal who is just looking to shape up a bit and get healthy.